dotnet/EntityFramework.Docs/docs/platforms/aspnetcore/existing-db.rst

 In ASP.NET Core, configuration is generally performed in **Startup.cs**.
 To conform to this pattern, we will move configuration of the database provider to **Startup.cs**.

   * Open **Models\\BloggingContext.cs**
-  * Delete the lines of code highligted below
+  * Delete the lines of code highlighted below

 .. includesamplefile:: Platforms/AspNetCore/AspNetCore.ExistingDb/Models/BloggingContextUnmodified.txt
         :language: c#